 Where Endure sits

-We build to a 20-year structural standard with a 7-year written structural warranty.
-Joist tape, marine-grade fixings within 5 km of the coast, engineer-specified footings, and proper ventilation gaps are included on every job — not options.
+Joist tape, marine-grade fixings within 5 km of the coast, engineer-specified footings, and proper ventilation gaps are included on every job regardless of subframe choice.
 Our pricing reflects that.
-We're $700-$1,000 per square metre depending on material and site, which puts us in the upper third of the Perth market.
+We're $700–$1,000 per square metre depending on material and site, which puts us in the upper third of the Perth market.

-If you want a deck that's still performing in 2046, we're worth a conversation.
-If you want the cheapest option, we're not it, and we'll tell you that on the phone.
+If longevity is the priority, we're worth a conversation.
+If you want the cheapest option, we're not it — and we'll tell you that on the phone.